What are the minimum wage and overtime laws in Florida?

 If a demand letter is served, the employer would be well-advised to immediately consult with an employment attorney.
 Moreover, because any defendant, once served with a lawsuit, will have only a short time period within which to formally respond to the complaint, a qualified employment attorney should be retained as soon as possible.
 Indeed, because, in Florida, corporate entities may not represent themselves in a civil action suit without counsel, the employer will almost always be required to retain an attorney to handle the lawsuit.
 If an employee succeeds in recovering overtime or minimum wages, the employer may be liable not only for those wages, but for liquidated (double) damages, attorney’s fees and court costs incurred by the employee.

 An employee who believes he or she may be entitled to overtime pay should either file a complaint with the DOL or, alternatively, may consult with an attorney.
 The employee should keep in mind that there are time periods, or statutes of limitations, that apply to overtime and minimum wage claims.
 Generally, the elimination period is two years from the affected pay period to the filing of the civil complaint, or three years if an intentional violation has occurred.
 Employees who are successful in recovering minimum wages or overtime may be also entitled to liquidated (or double) damages, as well as attorney’s fees and court costs.

-For further information regarding minimum wage and overtime claims, as well as other employment law matters, please fill out the Case Evaluation (How Can We Help You?) form on the left side of this page.
+For further information regarding minimum wage and overtime claims, as well as other employment law matters, please fill out our contact form.